mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 themselves into positions for months, sometimes even years, to have the opportunity to obtain a board position.
-It is sometimes considered to be a strategic move to allow one’s AI to occupy the position for a number of days or weeks in order to befuddle the competition.
+It is sometimes considered to be a strategic move to allow one's AI to occupy the position for a number of days or weeks in order to befuddle the competition.
 The top 11 board positions have been held by the same corporations for over a decade,